prominenceai/deepstream-services-library/docs/api-pipeline.md

 A [Streammuxer Configuration File](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvstreammux2.html#mux-config-properties) is provided to the Pipeline by calling [`dsl_pipeline_streammux_config_file_set`](#dsl_pipeline_streammux_config_file_set).
 The current config-file in use can be queried by calling [`dsl_pipeline_streammux_config_file_get`](#dsl_pipeline_streammux_config_file_get).

 Please review the [_NvStreamMux Tuning Solutions for specific use cases_](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvstreammux2.html#nvstreammux-tuning-solutions-for-specific-use-cases) for more information.

+### Streammuxer NTP Timestamp Support

+From the [DeepStream Streammuxer documentation](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvstreammux2.html#gst-nvstreammux-new), _"The muxer supports calculation of NTP timestamps for source frames.
+It supports two modes.
+In the system timestamp mode, the muxer attaches the current system time as NTP timestamp.
+In the RTCP timestamp mode, the muxer uses RTCP Sender Report to calculate NTP timestamp of the frame when the frame was generated at source.
+The NTP timestamp is set in ntp_timestamp field of NvDsFrameMeta."_

+**Note:** See the [NTP Timestamp in DeepStream](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_NTP_Timestamp.html#ntp-timestamp-in-deepstream) section under the DeepStream Development Guide for more information.

+The _system timestamp mode_ can be enabled/disabled by calling [dsl_pipeline_streammux_attach_sys_ts_enabled_set](#dsl_pipeline_streammux_attach_sys_ts_enabled_set).
+The default value is

 ## Pipeline Construction and Destruction
 Pipelines are constructed by calling [`dsl_pipeline_new`](#dsl_pipeline_new) or [`dsl_pipeline_new_many`](#dsl_pipeline_new_many).